VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ### Event

-An event describes something that has happened in the system, typically as a result of a command.
+An event, such as **OrderConfirmed**, describes something that has happened in the system, typically as a result of a command.
 Aggregates in the domain model raise events.

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on